 A total of ten (10) soil fertility management practices were cited by the maize producers surveyed (Figure 4).
 The use of simple or complete chemical fertilizers was the most cited practice and was adopted by almost all the respondents.
-Crop rotation or association with leguminous seeds such as cowpea (Vigna unguiculata), soybean (Glycine max) or groundnut (Arachide hypogea) are used quite a bit for soil fertility management in maize production in the study area.
-The use of organic fertilizers (biochar, compost and manure), the practice of fallowing, rotation with leguminous cover crops (Mucuna, Aschynomene), the burial of crop residues and the use of biofertilizers are uncommon practices in maize production in the study area.
+Crop rotation or association with leguminous seeds such as cowpea (Vigna unguiculata), soybean (Glycine max) or groundnut (Arachis hypogea) are used quite a bit for soil fertilizers (biochar, compost and manure), the practice of fallowing, rotation with leguminous cover crops (Mucuna, Aschynomene), the burial of crop residues and the use of biofertilizers are uncommon practices in maize production in the study area.